Google's YouTube TV has reached a deal to regain access to Disney Channel - ExBulletin

 YouTube tweeted, “We have signed a deal with Disney and are beginning to regain access to channels such as ESPN and FX.”

-Last week, YouTube warned that its deal with Disney would only be renewed if the company offered “fair terms,” and announced a $ 15 reduction in YouTube TV’s monthly fee from $ 64.99 to $ 49.99.
+YouTube warned last week that it would renew its contract with Disney only if the company offered “fair terms,” and announced that it would reduce YouTube TV’s monthly bill from $ 64.99 to $ 49.99 by $ 15.

-On Sunday, the monthly fee returned to $ 64.99, adding that all affected users will receive a one-time $ 15 discount.
+On Sunday, YouTube said its monthly subscription returned to $ 64.99, but affected users will receive a one-time $ 15 discount.

-Disney did not immediately respond to requests for comment outside business hours.
+“We are grateful for Google’s help in reaching fair conditions that are consistent with the market,” Disney said in a statement on Sunday.

+“ETtech is a focused lens that brings the world of high-tech business and dynamic startups in India to life.”

 Sources